propi/rdfrules/gui/webapp/README.md

 #### Cache

-Serialize loaded ruleset into a file in the workspace at the server side for later use.
+Cache loaded ruleset into memory or a file in the workspace at the server side for later use.

 ##### Properties